TO BE PUBLISHED May 2026

 Research, digital innovation & the evidence base

-Strategies for strengthening the women’s health research ecosystem will be examined, including widening access to clinical trials and improving evidence and treatment development for female-specific conditions, or those which disproportionately impact women - such as endometriosis.
+Following recent indications from the National Institute for Health and Care Research that funded research should take account of sex-based differences, strategies for strengthening women’s health research will be examined, including widening access to clinical trials and improving evidence and treatment development for female-specific conditions, or those which disproportionately impact women.
 Attendees will consider priorities for addressing knowledge gaps in diagnostics, treatment efficacy, and understanding of disease progression, alongside next steps for ensuring equitable funding.

 All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-As well as key stakeholders, those already due to attend inlcude officials from the Department of Health and Social Care; Medicines and Healthcare products Regulatory Agency; HM Prison and Probation Service; and Ministry of Justice.
+As well as key stakeholders, those already due to attend include officials from the Department of Health and Social Care; Medicines and Healthcare products Regulatory Agency; UK Health Security Agency; HM Prison and Probation Service; Parliamentary Office of Science and Technology; and Ministry of Justice.